aFrogThatExists/CharacterGenerator/README.md

 # Character Generator
-A character generator made wit HTML, JS and TailwindCSS
+A character generator made with HTML, JS and TailwindCSS